HiddeVostudelft/North-Sea-Calliope-AWE-floatwind/README.md

 * `north_sea`: Kills leftover countries from the full-scale Euro-Calliope model, subsetting the scope to the North-Sea region.

+In addition, the North-Sea-Calliope-AWE-floatwind workflow has some extra scenarios that are included in the folder overrrides_Hiddevosthesis, being:

+* The technologies are defined in renewables-techs.yaml.
+In locations.yaml, the available land area (in km^2), and minimal installed capacities of floating wind and offshore wind are defined, as well as max installed capacity for other technologies.

+*'scenario_2050' : These files all represent a different scenario throughout which cost inputs of one technology are varied. scenario_2050_1_1 to scenario_2050_1_9 are for the offshore AWE scenarios scenario_2050_2_1 to scenario_2050_2_11 are for the onshore AWE scenarios with power density of 2MW/km^2.
+To run the 4MW/km^2 or 8MW/km^2 scenarios, simply change the resource_area_per_energy_cap constraint in the renewable-techs.yaml file to 2.5 or 1.25 respectively and change the output netcdf file names. scenario_2050_5_1 to scenario_2050_5_9 are for the floating wind scenarios.
+When running these scenarios, you have to disable the AWE techs by commenting the lines in renewable-techs.yaml where they are defined.
+Additionally, the awe techs have to be left out in the floatwind_groupconstraints.yaml and offshorewind_groupconstraints.yaml scenarios.
+Lastly, the awe techs have to be commented in the locations.yaml file.

+*'Land restricted scenarios': As mentioned in the paper, the land availability was restricted for the offshore AWE and floating wind scenarios.
+To do this, simply change the available_area constraint accordingly in locations.yaml

+*'floatwind_groupconstraints': maximum combined installed capacity for awe_deep and wind_floating

+*'offshorewind_groupconstraints': maximum combined installed capacity for awe_shallow and wind_offshore wind

+*'onshorewind_min': minimal installed capacities for onshore wind turbines

 In addition, you can model 2030 or 2050 projection years.
-To model the 2020 or 2030 year, you need to add some additional overrides.
+To model the 2030 year, you need to add some additional overrides.

 For instance, for 2030: `industry_fuel,transport,heat,config_overrides,gas_storage,link_cap_1x,freeze-hydro-capacities,synfuel_transmission,heat_techs_2030,renewable_techs_2030,transformation_techs_2030,2030_neutral,fossil-fuel-supply,res_24h,add-biofuel,coal_supply,north_sea`.
 Here, various technology overrides are applied, along with fossil fuel technologies and a corresponding emission cap scenario.